lowey1212/Spawner/spawnManager/README.md

 - Lightning spawning support.
 - Wind direction and velocity parameters.
 - Simple weighted blending of overlapping weather volumes.
+- Runtime sky and weather configuration application using `ApplySkyConfiguration` and `ApplyWeatherConfiguration`.

 All parameters are exposed to Blueprints so designers can tweak them at runtime or via scripted events.